daregay/Cardiovascular_disease_analysis/README.md

 The majority of people reported that they exercise.
 Among the people who reported that they are active the presence of CVD is slightly lower by a very small amount.
 The number of people who have CVD is slightly higher among people who are not active.

+## The Process

+below is the process taken to compute my results.

 ### **Data Transformation steps**

 - For Glucose level and Cholesterol level, additional feature engineering is performed to encode the categorical values.
 - The values of 1 and 2 for the Gender column in reference to women and men, respectivily, was also changed to 0 and 1 so that it doesn't create weight problem during modeling.
 - There is no balancing issue, since the target variable of the dataset is very balanced, with people having CVD making up 48% of the data.
-- The columns for height and weight were dropped since a BMI column was created using them.
+- The columns for height and weight were dropped since feature engineering of a BMI column was done using them.
 The column for patients ID was also dropped.

 ### Sampling, Modeling & Comparison

 I compared 4 different models: Random Forest Classifier, Gradient Boosting Classifier, Logistic Regression and K-neighers neighbors (KNN).
+First the data was scaled to have mean of 0 and standard deviationof 1.
 For the first three models, RandomizedSearchCV was used to find the best hyper-parameters.
-Additionally, for logistic regression the dataset was scaled to have a mean of 0 and standard deviation of 1.

 For KNN an elbow plot was preformed to see the most optimized number of k neighbors.